yanglei99/kubernetes_ibmcloud/charts/scylladb/README.md

 * Only ClusterIP service type works as seed depends on pod DNS name which is only available for headless service.
 While [NodePort and LoadBalancer do not support headless service](https://github.com/kubernetes/kubernetes/pull/30932)
 * ScyllaDB instance in POD listens to `POD_IP`.
 So `port-forward` does not work.
 For cassandra-stress, use `-node scylladb-scylladb-0.scylladb-scylladb.scylladb.svc.cluster.local` to work around the issue, or you can get the `POD_IP` and use it directly
-* When "developermode=0", pod may crash
+* When "developermode=0", pod crash due to directory not exists